dheffren/frankensteinNet/README.md

 # General and Modular framework for training and Analyzing neural networks

+## How to run training or evaluation

+Main.py - Call ONE run of a model given a config file (called from sweep.py).
+If not called from sweeps, runs in runs/manualRuns.
+Sweep.py - Runs a sweep based on sweep_configs, saves a config in .sweep_tmp.
+Runs in a separate folder (runs/sweeps)

+Manage.py - Delete and list runs.
+Doesn't work right now.
+Uses methods from RunManager.
+Supposed to allow to resume as well.

 ## Structure

-    main - loads a base config file, sets the seed(thus sneed to specify run config somewhere), builds model, optimizer, scheduler, dataloaders, and loggers, then calls the trainer to train the model.
+    main - loads a base config file, sets the seed(thus need to specify run config somewhere), calls setup_experiment (from setup.py) to build model, optimizer, scheduler, dataloaders, and loggers, then calls the trainer to train the model.

-    train - contains Trainer class, which handles everything involving training, where the model, loss function, optimizer, and diagnostics are "abstracted away".
+    train - contains Trainer class, which handles everything involving training, where the model, loss function, optimizer, and diagnostics are "abstracted away", as well as hooks.

     logger - logs EVERYTHING we want to save throughout our runs, including plots metrics versions, seed config, hyperparameters and diagnostics.
 Integrates with wandb and should save stuff in a runs folder.